gauravichavan89/3D_Construction_and_Visualization/README.md

 * Key 'n' - To update the segmentation
 * Key 'r' - To reset the setup
 * Key 's' - To save the results
-However all though they were created for initial development, for the final report we don’t need them.
-We only need to manually remove the frame portion from the side view and keep only the handles of the sunglasses.
+However later we only needed to manually remove the frame portion from the side view and keep only the handles of the sunglasses.

+## Lets get this project up and running!!

 For doing so,
 * Define the filename in line 108.( filename = 'img.jpg'), where file is in the same folder.